Mathematical Analysis of Subwavelength Resonance in Elastic Metascreen: Introduction

-In this paper, we give a comprehensive study on the possible circumstances in which subwavelength resonance can occur in elastic metascreen.
+In this paper, we give a comprehensive study on subwavelength resonance in elastic metascreen.
 We consider an one-dimensional infinite metascreen composed of equally spaced identical elastic scatterers.
 The metascreen is placed horizontally in two-dimensional space, slightly above a total-reflective plane.
 The scatterers and background medium possesses different Lam\'{e} constants $\lambda,\mu$ and density $\rho$.
+As the basis of all subsequent calculations in this paper, we firstly derive the explicit formula of quasi-periodic Green's function of Lam\'{e} system.
 As shown in existing researches, the occurrence of subwavelength resonance must be resulted from high contrast of physical parameters.
 Hence we consider two different limiting cases here, the shear modulus of inclusions tending to infinity and the shear modulus of the background going to infinity, respectively.
-No further relationships will be imposed on the Lam\'{e} constants and densities.
+We do not impose any further conditions on the other Lam\'{e} constants and densities.
 In the first case where the shear modulus of inclusions goes to infinity, we will show the requirements that the remaining physical constants must satisfy to ensure the appearance of subwavelength resonance.
 We will demonstrate the approximation of fields inside the scatterer and far-away from metascreen, from which we can observe that both near field and far field dramatically alters when subwavelength resonance happens.
 In the second case we will prove that the subwavelength resonance will not emerge at all events.
 Inspired by \cite{ammari2017mathematical, HabibARMA, li2023mathematicaltheorydipolarresonances}, we will use asymptotic spectral analysis on layer potential operators along with general Rouch\'{e}'s theorem.
 The equation describing elastic wave in $\mathbb{R}^2$ will be reformulated as an integral equation system comprised of layer potential operators.
 Finding subwavelength resonance then equivalents to finding characteristic value of the integral system.
 We apply asymptotic expansion to calculate an approximated integral system, whose characteristic value is much easier to find.
+This paper provides a complete answer to what kind of elastic metamaterials with high shear modulus contrast can exhibit subwavelength resonance.
+The same method could be applied to the cases of high density contrast and high bulk modulus contrast.
+The discussions here could be generalized to the one-dimensional and two-dimensional elastic metascreens in three-dimensional space without much difficulty.